Cruise Control: Dynamic Model Selection for ML-Based Network Traffic Analysis

 \paragraph{Feature export.} Periodically, \sysname{} exports the computed features from the Workers to the Post-Processor.
 The Post-Processor, itself running on a dedicated core, collects the features extracted by the Workers, computes statistical features, and formats the output for the machine learning model.
 The interval between two exports is referred to as the $export\_window$.
 The act of exporting collected features is often overlooked in existing work that emphasizes feature extraction~\cite{CATO,ACDC}.
 However, this operation can be resource-intensive, incurring significant CPU overhead and memory transfers, yet it is essential for passing data to the ML model.

 To perform the export, incoming traffic processing on a Worker must be temporarily halted to clear the hashmap storing the features.
 During this time, Workers are unable to process incoming traffic, potentially leading to significant packet drops if precautions are not taken.
 In our experiments, we observed that this export process can take several seconds to complete.

-To mitigate these losses, we exploit concurrent redundancy to implement a solution in \sysname{}.
-When \sysname{} starts, a companion second Worker is created for every instantiated Worker, as shown in Figure~\ref{fig:diagram_CC}.
-When a Worker needs to export its data, it notifies the Monitor, which updates the indirection table to redirect traffic to the companion Worker.
-This allows the exporting Worker to process its data uninterrupted.
+To mitigate this, we exploit concurrent redundancy to implement a solution in \sysname{}.
+When \sysname{} starts, a backup Worker is created, as shown in Figure~\ref{fig:diagram_CC}.
+Then when $export\_window$ is reached, the monitor swaps one of the current Workers and the backup Worker in the indirection table.
+This will cause traffic to be redirected to the new Worker, then the Monitor will notify the selected exporting Worker that it has been swapped.
+It can then export its data to the Post-Processor without packet loss.

 Once the export is complete, the Worker is designated as a backup, ready to handle traffic during the next export cycle.
 At each $export\_window$, the Worker clears its hashmap and sends the collected data to the Post-Processor.
 The $export\_window$ interval depends on the specific use case and the hardware capabilities, particularly the available memory.
-A shorter $export\_window$ requires less memory but introduces significant overhead, even with this solution.
-Conversely, a longer $export\_window$ reduces overhead but risks memory saturation and may be unsuitable if features must be delivered to ML models at smaller intervals.
+A shorter $export\_window$ requires less memory but introduces significant overhead.
+Conversely, a longer $export\_window$ reduces overhead but risks memory saturation and may be unsuitable if features must be delivered to ML models at shorter intervals.